ARM-software/bob-build/docs/project_setup.md

 Note: when building for Android your project must be within the Android tree.
 Generally you can't use a symlink from the Android tree to your project (though you can use `bindfs` or `mount --bind`).

-## generate_android_inc.bash

-This script is called by the makefile template to cause the Bob makefile fragments to be generated.
-This should not require modification.